Motor starting – conservation of resources

 • Voltage dip

-• One simple switch-gear device
+• A simple switching device

 Star-delta start-up

-• Three-phase motor with low to high power rating
+• Three-phase motor with low to high power

-• 6 conductors to the motor
+• 6 wires to the motor

-• Reduced starting torque, 1/3 of the nominal torque
+• Reduced starting torque, 1/3 of the nominal torque when starting in Y

 Soft start-up

-• Three-phase motor with low to high power rating
+• Three-phase motor with low to high power

-• 3 conductors to the motor
+• 3 wires to the motor

 • Variable starting torque